Summary

 - Infective endocarditis

-- Common cause of pulmonary hypertension and Eisenmenger syndrome in adolescents and adults
+- Pulmonary hypertension and Eisenmenger syndrome in adolescents and adults (common)

 - Differential cyanosis